-- a.
-Postgraduate Medical/Dental Education Program: Students in the Postgraduate Medical/Dental Education Program pay a Program Fee of \$968.38 per year. - b.
+- Postgraduate Medical/Dental Education Program: Students in the Postgraduate Medical/Dental Education Program pay a Program Fee of \$968.38 per year. - b.
 Work Experience Courses (Co-op and Internships): Students registered in cooperative work experience programs or work internships will register in courses entitled "Work Experience" (WKEXP).
 The fees for the work experience program are assessed as instructional fees for the WKEXP courses.
-For the terms of registration in WKEXP alone, students are also assessed the Registration and Transcript Fee; Student Services Fee; the Students' Union Fees; Athletics and Recreation; PAW Centre Fee; Health Services; Students' Union Health and Dental Plan; Common Student Space, and U-Pass Fees.
+For the terms of registration in WKEXP alone, students are also assessed the Student Health and Wellness Fee, Student Academic Support Fee; the Students' Union Fees; Athletics and Recreation; PAW Centre Fee; Students' Union Health and Dental Plan; and U-Pass Fees.
 If a student registers in other courses additional to WKEXP in a term, normal tuition fee calculations will apply for the total registration. - c.
 Faculty Student Funds: Students in certain Faculties have voted to be assessed an additional Faculty Student Fund in accordance with the Students' Union bylaws.
 All students registered in the following Faculties for Fall or Winter Term will be assessed a Faculty Student Fund as indicated: